In this article, we answer all of the questions that might have about IIoT, IoT platforms, software and solutions but were too afraid to ask.

 What’s the difference between an IoT platform / Industrial IoT (IIoT) platform and an integrated data, AI + IoT platform?

 A simple IoT platform will be capable of collating data streams from multiple sources, including real-world sensors and other systems, to create dashboards that allow people to explore real-time data.

 An integrated data, AI + IoT platform (often what is referred to when discussing IIoT platforms) will commonly have significantly more additional functionality.
-Typically it will include data manipulation, interpretation and verification tools; offer bi-directional real-time control functionality (leading to reactive and automation abilities); as well as a built-in machine learning module that allows for the creation or upload of algorithms that can predict performance and automatically make changes to machinery and systems to optimize it: AI (artificial intelligence).
+Typically it will include data manipulation, interpretation and verification tools; offer bi-directional real-time control functionality (leading to reactive and automation abilities); as well as a built-in machine learning module that allows for the creation or upload of algorithms that can predict performance and automatically make changes to machinery and systems to optimise it: AI (artificial intelligence).

-Rayven’s integrated data, AI + IoT platform offers the ability to integrate, manage, analyze and act on data in one solution, on-premise or in the cloud, eliminating the need for multiple modules or tools which is common with many platforms, such as with Google, Microsoft and other tool-kit-based cloud systems.
+Rayven’s integrated data, AI + IoT platform offers the ability to integrate, manage, analyse and act on data in one solution, on-premise or in the cloud, eliminating the need for multiple modules or tools which is common with many platforms, such as with Google, Microsoft and other tool-kit-based cloud systems.

 What is an IIoT solution or IIoT application?

-An Industrial IoT (IIoT) solution or IIoT application refers to the configuration of an IIoT platform or integrated data, AI + IoT platform that’s designed for an individual (or multiple) industrial applications, such as real-time monitoring of people and/or machinery, predicting failures, finding optimizations, or anything else.
+An Industrial IoT (IIoT) solution or IIoT application refers to the configuration of an IIoT platform or integrated data, AI + IoT platform that’s designed for an individual (or multiple) industrial applications, such as real-time monitoring of people and/or machinery, predicting failures, finding optimisations, or anything else.